-Jan Arbuckle, Second Vice President; Council Member, Grass Valley
+Jan Arbuckle, President; Council Member, Grass Valley

 Born and raised in Southern California, Jan Arbuckle relocated to Sacramento in the 1970s.
 Her almost two-decade career in public safety included serving with the Sacramento County Sherriff’s Department as a deputy sheriff.
 She remains a reserve deputy and participates in the department’s PEER Support Program.